dbos-inc/dbos-docs/docs/getting-started/quickstart-programming.md

 The code for this guide is available on [GitHub](https://github.com/dbos-inc/dbos-demo-apps/tree/main/greeting-guestbook).

-Next, to learn how to build more complex applications, check out our [tutorials](../category/dbos-transact-tutorials).
+Next, to learn how to build more complex applications, check out our TypeScript tutorials.
 To walk through a more complex workflow, visit our [checkout workflow tutorial](../tutorials/checkout-tutorial).